Book Review: Chop Suey Nation: The Legion Café and Other Stories From Canada’s Chinese Restaurants, by Ann Hui, Douglas and McIntyre, 2019.

 Chinese Canadian restaurants were and still are very much family-run.
 Many of Hui’s interviewees described growing up in the restaurant, washing dishes as soon as they were big enough to reach the sink, doing their homework in the back, working out front as teenagers, and so on.
 The families weren’t always Chinese.
 Some came from other Asian countries such as Vietnam or Korea.

 As Ann Hui’s book transported me across Canada, I recalled my own early experiences with “Chinese Canadian” restaurants.
 When I was a young child, I loved the pancakes from the restaurant in the Skeena Hotel in Terrace.
 As a treat on some Sundays, we used to stop for breakfast there on our way home from church.
 The pancakes we made at home never tasted quite as good.
-As a teenager, I remember how a bunch of us would drive to Vernon for “Chinese food” and sweet and sour boneless pork (my favourite dish).
+As a teenager, I remember how a bunch of us would drive from Salmon Arm to Vernon for “Chinese food” and sweet and sour boneless pork (my favourite dish).

 At about the same time, I was invited to a special Christmas banquet at the restaurant in the Montebello Hotel in Salmon Arm.
 It was the first time that I realized that there were dishes other than chop suey, chow mein, and fried rice, and I was disappointed that these old favourites weren’t there.
 This makes me wonder, what is “authentic” and what is not?
 A dim sum lunch or hot pot meal at a restaurant when I am in Vancouver or the combination plate I order for when we stop for lunch in Fraser Lake?